Tearsheet

 AI Analysis | Feedback

-Todd Vasos returned to Dollar General as Chief Executive Officer in October 2023, having previously served as CEO from June 2015 to November 2022.
-He was a member of Dollar General's Board of Directors since 2015.
-Vasos first joined Dollar General in 2008 as Executive Vice President, Division President and Chief Merchandising Officer and was promoted to Chief Operating Officer in November 2013.
-Before his tenure at Dollar General, he held leadership positions with Longs Drug Stores Corporation, Phar-Mor Food and Drug Inc., and Eckerd Corporation.
-During his initial seven-year term as CEO, Dollar General significantly expanded its store base, increased annual sales revenue by over 80%, and more than doubled its market capitalization.
-Vasos has also served as a director of KeyCorp since July 2020.
+Todd Vasos returned as Chief Executive Officer of Dollar General Corporation in October 2023, after previously serving in the role from June 2015 to November 2022.
+He also served as a Senior Advisor from November 2022 until April 2023.
+Vasos has been a member of Dollar General's Board of Directors since 2015.
+He first joined Dollar General in 2008 as Executive Vice President, Division President, and Chief Merchandising Officer, and was promoted to Chief Operating Officer in November 2013.
+During his combined tenures as CEO, he led the company through periods of significant strategic advancement, robust new store growth, format evolution, digital innovation, and international expansion.
+Before joining Dollar General, Vasos held leadership positions with Longs Drug Stores Corporation, Phar-Mor Food and Drug Inc., and Eckerd Corporation.

 Donny Lau was appointed Executive Vice President and Chief Financial Officer of Dollar General, effective October 20, 2025.
-Prior to this role, he served as the Chief Financial Officer of Zaxby's.
-Lau has extensive prior experience with Dollar General, having held various leadership positions including Senior Vice President of Finance and Chief Strategy Officer.
+Prior to this role, he served as Chief Financial Officer of Zaxby's Franchising LLC since July 2023.
+Lau has a history with Dollar General, having held various roles of increasing responsibility from 2017 to 2023, including Senior Vice President, Finance and Chief Strategy Officer; Senior Vice President, Chief Strategy Officer; Vice President, Investor Relations and Corporate Strategy; and Vice President, Strategy and Corporate Development.
+Before his initial time at Dollar General, he spent six years at Yum!
+Brands, where he held positions such as head of financial planning and analysis.

-Kathy Reardon is the Executive Vice President and Chief People Officer for Dollar General.
+Kathy Reardon holds the position of Executive Vice President and Chief People Officer at Dollar General.

 AI Analysis | Feedback